fengmei/IFCS2017_DataChallenge/README.md

 library(GGally) # for one of ggplot
 library(clustrd) # for MCA
 library(cluster) # for daisy-gower distance
-library(clustMixType)
+library(clustMixType) \\

-Note: The cluca package has been updated since this work submitted, so some minor different results might be seen.
+Note: The clustrd package has been updated since this work submitted, so some minor different results might be seen.